Welcome to today's edition of the Rush 24-7 podcast.

 We're back.

-It's open line Friday, L Rushbaugh and the EIB network.
+El Rushball and the EIB network.

-New documents from Saddam Hussein's archives discuss bin Laden and weapons of mass destruction.
+All right, ABC News, new documents from Saddam Hussein's archives discuss bin Laden and weapons of mass destruction.

-Following are the ABC News investigative unit summaries of four of the nine Iraqi documents from Saddam Hussein's government, which were released by the U.S. government on Wednesday.
+Following are the ABC News Investigative Unit summaries of four of the nine Iraqi documents from Saddam Hussein's government, which were released by the U.S. government on Wednesday.

-The documents discuss Osama bin Laden, weapons of mass destruction, Al Qaeda, and more.
+The documents discuss Osama bin Laden, weapons of mass destruction, al-Qaeda, and more.

-The full documents can be found at the U.S. Army Foreign Military Studies Office website and they give that web address.
+The full documents can be found at the U.S. Army Foreign Military Studies Office website, and they give that web address.

 And they say the document titles for the purposes of this story were added by ABC News.